Twenty-three past and present UTEP student-athletes will walk across the graduation stage on Saturday and receive their diplomas from the university.

 JOSHUA TAKES THE FIELD

-True freshman RB and El Paso native Joshua Fields registered a season-high two receptions for five yards against Arizona on Sept.
-15. Fields tallied a season-long 18-yard reception against Rice on Sept.
-9. Fields has 22 yards on four receptions early in his collegiate career.
+True freshman RB and El Paso native Joshua Fields registered a season-high seven-yard rush against WKU on Oct.
+7. A few weeks back, Fields recorded a season-best two receptions for five yards against Arizona (Sept.
+15).
+Fields tallied a season-long 18-yard reception against Rice on Sept.
+9. Fields has 22 yards on four receptions and has rushed for 12 yards early in his collegiate career.

 KEEPING UP WITH ALVIN’S CAREER